 - 2 cloves garlic - chopped

-- 1 12 oz jar roasted red peppers - drained
+- 2 12 oz jars roasted red peppers - drained

-- 2 28 oz cans chopped tomatoes (I used San Marzano style)
+- 2 28 oz cans tomatoes - whole or chopped

 - In large soup pot or dutch oven add olive oil, and onion Heat to medium and sauté until onions are translucent and soft.
 Add garlic and sauté another 2 minutes.

-- Add drained peppers and canned tomatoes.
+- Add drained peppers, canned tomatoes and sugar.
 Simmer 10 minutes and season with salt and pepper. ( Taste after every pinch.
 Canned tomatoes can be salty.)

-- Add 1 cup chicken stock, red chili flakes and basil - heat to a simmer.
+- Add 1 cup chicken stock and red chili flakes if desired- heat to a simmer.
+Reduce heat to low.

 - Puree the soup until smooth using an immersion type blender or transfer to a regular blender or food processor (you will have to do that in a couple batches).
 Re-heat soup.
 Add more broth if desired.
 Check for seasoning and adjust.
 Serve with fresh basil garnish.